landrs-toolkit/LANDRs-Science-Drone/docs/GettingStarted/BuildInstructions/TopPlate.md

 <img alt="CFTube" src="../../Images/BuildInstructions/TopPlate/RailsOn.jpg" width=700>

-The rail is secured in place by tightening the four bolts in the side of rail mounts. **DO NOT** over tighten these bolts as it will break the 3D prints.
+The rail is secured in place by tightening the four bolts in the side of the rail mounts. **DO NOT** over tighten these bolts as it will break through the 3D prints.

 ### Step 4: *Mounting the GPS stand*
 The GPS mount was designed to snap fit onto one of the rail mounts.
 Thus, it does not require any bolts to secure it.